Straight-Path-Solutions/sp_CheckSecurity/README.md

 **@help** - the default is 0, but setting this to 1 will return some helpful information about sp_CheckSecurity and its usage in case you aren't able to read this web page.<p>

-**@ShowHighOnly** - the default is 0, which returns all findings.
-If you only want to focus on the most important findings, you can reduce the result set by setting this to 1.<p>
+**@Mode** - the default is 99, which returns all findings as well as additional information. @Mode = 0 will return issues only, and @Mode = 1 will show only the highest importance vulnerabilites.<p>

 **@PreferredDBOwner** - the default is 'sa', but use this parameter if you have a preferred server principal that you want as the owner of databases.<p>

 **@CheckLocalAdmin** - the default is 0, which does not check the members of the local Windows Administrators group.
 Because this is a powerful group, we recommend setting this to 1 to determine who is in the local Administrators group, however…<p>

+**@Override** - the default is 0, which will return a warning if you try to run this on an instance with more than 50 databases.
+Using @Override = 1 will complete the checks on these instances.<p>

 ### *** WARNING ***<p>